david-a-campbell/W1_Hit/README.md

 (Recommended: use a virtual environment)

 ### 3) Ableton Live Setup

-- Install Max for Live
+1. Open Ableton Live
-- Copy the Max MIDI Effect folder into your Ableton project or device library
+2. Go to **User Library → Presets → MIDI Effects → Max MIDI Effect**
-- Load w1_hit.amxd onto a MIDI track
+3. Drag the all the files from the `Max MIDI Effect` folder into this folder

 🚀 Quick Start
 Train a model